MuhammadQasimTanveer/AdvancedComProgramming/StdGradeManagementSystem/README.md

 # Student Grade Management System

-## Overview
-This is a console-based Java application developed as the 1st assignment that allows users to manage student records including their IDs, names, and marks for three subjects.
+Console-based Java application developed as the 1st assignment that allows users to manage student records including their IDs, names, and marks for three subjects.

 ## Features